VictorRodriguez/hobbies/dev_ops/debs/README.md

     sudo dpkg -i ../fdupes_1.50-PR2-3_<your arch>.deb
 ```

-At this point you might be wondering what is the difference between:
+At this point, you might be wondering what is the difference between:

 * debuild - build a Debian package
 https://manpages.debian.org/jessie/devscripts/debuild.1.en.html